Rosalía: Musical style and genres

-In his El Mal Querer review, The Guardian's Alexis Petridis wrote: "She can really sing [...] but her voice is audibly rooted in a different musical tradition to the usual styles in which pop vocalists perform.
+In his El mal querer review, The Guardian's Alexis Petridis wrote: "She can really sing [...] but her voice is audibly rooted in a different musical tradition to the usual styles in which pop vocalists perform.
 The standard set of tricks (post-Whitney extemporisation overload, sub-Winehouse aged soul, please-compare-me-to-Kate-Bush kooky swooping, etc) are all noticeable by their absence.
-Instead, her voice is powerful and gutsily emotive: her melismas sound more Middle Eastern than Mariah Carey.
+Instead, her voice is powerful and gutsily emotive: her melismas sound more Middle Eastern than Mariah Carey."
 Despite her wide vocal range, Rosalía tends to use Auto-Tune aesthetically in songs and live performances.

-The songwriting skills of Rosalía have recently been questioned and criticized for being "random" and "kitsch".
 Generally, her lyrics deal with various topics and contain multiple references to general and pop culture.
-Those references can also be seen in her visual work, which she considers the "crutial way of communication between the artist and the consumer".
+Those references can also be seen in her visual work, which she considers the "crucial way of communication between the artist and the consumer."
 Graphic artist Carlota Guerrero is one of the singer's best friends.
 Rosalía's visual inspiration mainly comes from Spanish tradition and Eastern culture, mainly Japanese.
-The singer has wide knowledge of art history, which she translates to her public by constantly recreating religious portraits, contemporary paintings, and movie scenes within her musical projects.
+The singer has a wide knowledge of art history, which she translates to the public by constantly recreating religious portraits, contemporary paintings, and movie scenes within her musical projects.
 She has cited Pedro Almodóvar and Andrei Tarkovsky as her favorite filmmakers, Gaspar Noé's Enter the Void (2009) and Wong Kar-wai's Fallen Angels (1995) as her favorite films, and Jean-Michel Basquiat as her favorite artist.
+Art critic Harold Rosenberg's writings on action painting also inspire her stage performances.

-Rosalía has been accused of cultural appropriation by some Romani people because she adapts Romani customs into her style, and she draws from the flamenco music tradition, which is often thought to be from Romani people in Andalusia.
+Rosalía has been accused of cultural appropriation by some Romani people because she adapts Romani customs into her style and draws from the flamenco music tradition, which is often thought to be from Romani people in Andalusia.
 However, the origin of flamenco music is not known precisely, and it probably fused musical practices from three sources: Moorish, Jewish and Romani cultures.
 Responding to this criticism, Rosalía said, "music is universal."